+"Ordinance relating to \\\\\\\ and providing for the enforcement thereof and providing penalties and fines for violation thereof."

+BE IT ORDAINED BY THE COUNCIL OF THE CITY OF \\\\\

+Sec.
+1

+Sec.
+2

-"Ordinance relating to and providing for the enforcement thereof and providing penalties and fines for violation thereof."
-BE IT ORDAINED BY THE COUNCIL OF THE CITY OF Sec.
-1 Sec.
-2 Sec The provisions of the or and if any act, provision, word or clause thereof be declared invalid, th or impair any of the remaining provisions thereof and it is hereby dec e decision of the court shall not affect this ordinance would have been adopted had such invalid part not bee n included herein.
+Sec. \\\\\ The provisions of the ordinance are separable and several and if any act, provision, word or clause thereof be declared invalid, the decision of the court shall not affect or impair any of the remaining provisions thereof and it is hereby declared to the intent of the Council that this ordinance would have been adopted had such invalid part not been included herein.